The Company in a Nutshell

 Potential Risks

 Despite its strengths, Apple’s vulnerabilities are becoming more visible.
 It’s facing growth maturity in core products, geopolitical uncertainty in China and Taiwan, and regulatory pressures aimed at dismantling parts of its ecosystem.
-Valuation risk is also present, with shares trading at a 7% premium to fair value.

 Business Vulnerabilities:

 Over 50% of revenue still comes from the iPhone, exposing Apple to saturation risk.
 Management is addressing this via service bundling and new hardware (e.g., Vision Pro), but execution risk remains.
 The firm is also attempting to internalize modem production, which adds complexity to its R&D load.
+The company is also lagging in artificial intelligence compared to other big tech (Alphabet, Microsoft, etc).
+Apple can't afford to lose the innovation battle on any front.

 Industry & Market Threats: